-Rate request - 80 percent increase
+Rate request: 80 percent increase

-On December 4, 2012, Continental Casualty Insurance requested an 80 percent rate increase for its long-term care plans.
+On October 15, 2014, Continental Casualty Insurance requested an 80 percent rate increase for its long-term care plans.
 The plans were sold from March 1999 through June 2003 and are no longer being marketed.
 Any rate change would affect renewals only.
 The renewals are guaranteed, meaning the company cannot refuse to renew a policy.